 Ground covers are gaining popularity as grass substitutes because they are easy to maintain.
 Also, as a gardener, you can make the most out of a ground cover.
 Dichondra lawn is no exception!

-Dichondra lawn is a perennial lawn cover alternative that grows into a beautiful green carpet-like mat.
+Dichondra grass lawn is a perennial lawn cover alternative that grows into a beautiful green carpet-like mat.

 It brings aesthetic ambiance to your landscape and grows in areas that the normal tuft won’t.
 However, it does not do well under heavy traffic and prolonged drought.